rsp/ntd/PITCHME.md

 https://deno.land/x/

-This is a redirection service

 <small>
+This is a redirection service - you add modules by PRs

 E.g. this install script URL:<br>
 https://deno.land/x/install/install.sh<br>
 redirects to:<br>